mrkmg/TwitchChatinator/README.md

     - Do a Giveaway/Contents
     - Can customize about every aspect (In a simple way)
     - Saves settings
+  - Random User Chooser
+    - Inserts a random (active in past 5 minutes) user into your clipboard (Copy-Paste)
   - Export Data to CSV
+  - Message Saving in SQLite Database